Is it time to renovate your bathroom? If yes, let’s talk about the floors. If not, why are you reading this?

 First you want flooring that’s impervious to water.
 First, you need to realize that water will inevitably gather on a bathroom floor.
 And the last thing you want is for that water to get below the flooring.
 Because if it does, it can destroy the sub floor and create an environment to allow mold to grow and other nasty things.

 Let’s get the bad choices out of the way.

-Vinyl squares.
-Same as laminate.
+Vinyl squares?
+Same story as laminate.

 Hardwood.
 It looks great but the same as applies to laminate applies here.
+Not for a bathroom.

 Now let’s look at the good stuff.